What is an Organic System Plan?

 Another characteristic of an effective Organic System Plan is the ability to show how your recordkeeping system consistently maintains organic integrity in each specific farming activity.
 Make sure that records of your organic product—from its production site; input substances, seed and planting stock; farm management practices and crop rotation; harvest, post-harvest handling, storage and transport; to final sale or release of custody—are traceable.

-Use an organic management plan checklist to easily identify gaps in your recordkeeping system, share best practices with your staff, and continuously improve how you document your organic operations, especially because all records are subject to inspection by the USDA and accredited certifiers.
+Use an organic management plan checklist to easily identify gaps in your recordkeeping system, share good agricultural practices with your staff, and continuously improve how you document your organic operations, especially because all records are subject to inspection by the USDA and accredited certifiers.

 As producers and handlers of organic crops, livestock, and poultry, keep in mind that your Organic System Plan should be regularly reviewed, especially because organic inspectors will visit your farm, ranch, or business—announced or unannounced—at least once a year.